 Why did it happen like that?
 The Bible’s very clear.
 Jesus came from heaven to earth to take our place.
 He died so we would not need to be rejected.
 He died so we would not need to be punished.
 He died so we wouldn’t need to be condemned.
 He died so we wouldn’t need to be cut off from God.

 That’s what makes God’s offer to this world so powerful.
 He doesn’t offer what might be done.
 He offers what has been done.
 It’s what we preach in Bethel, and it’s what we’d love to share with you.
 It’s the best news you could possibly hear.
 It’s changed our lives, and we believe it could change yours too.
-To find out more, get in touch, or pop in to a Sunday service or our coffee morning.
+To find out more, get in touch, or pop in to a Sunday service.
 We’d love to meet you, and tell you more.